roberttidey/IRBlasterWeb/README.md

 - ArduinoJson
 - ESP8266mDNS
 - ESP8266HTTPUpdateServer
+- OneWire.h
+- DallasTemperature.h

+### Temperature sensing
+If TEMPERATURE is defined to be 1 at the top of the sketch then temperature sensing is activated.
+A config file espConfig is downloaded from a web host which contains some config data as described in the example file.
+The address of the EIOT server and its password need to be set up in the sketch.

 ### Install procedure
 - Normal arduino esp8266 compile and upload
-- As SPIFFS is used then the memory should be prepared by installing and using the ESP8266 Sketch Data upload tool -This will upload the data folder as initial SPIFFS content.
-Once the data is uploaded once then the built in file uploader can be used to add other stuff.
+- A simple built in file uploader (/upload) should then be used to upload the 4 base files to SPIFF edit.htm.gz index.html favicon.ico graphs.js.gz
+- The /edit operation is then supported to upload further blaster definition files

 ### Tool for gathering codes from a remote
 This is a simple python program (rxir.py) expected to run on a Raspberry Pi and using a demodulated IR receiver connected to a GPIO.